Configuration

 When homepage: user_guide is set:

-Landing page: The first User Guide page (determined by filename sort order or explicit config) becomes
+Landing page: the first User Guide page (determined by filename sort order or explicit config) becomes

 index.qmdat the site root.
-Its content is preserved verbatim, with the project metadata sidebar (links, license, authors, etc.) appended in the right margin.Left sidebar: The User Guide table of contents appears in the left sidebar on every UG page, including the homepage.
+Its content is preserved verbatim, with the project metadata sidebar (links, license, authors, etc.) appended in the right margin.Left sidebar: the User Guide table of contents appears in the left sidebar on every UG page, including the homepage.
 The first entry links to the site root.

-Navbar: The “User Guide” link is omitted from the top navbar since clicking the site title already takes you to the User Guide landing page.
+Navbar: the “User Guide” link is omitted from the top navbar since clicking the site title already takes you to the User Guide landing page.
 All other navbar items (Reference, custom sections, etc.) are unchanged.

-README: Your
+README: your

 README.mdis not used for the homepage.
 It still serves its purpose on PyPI and GitHub.